Admissions Information

 Minimum Requirements:

 A Materials Science and Engineering (MSE) Bachelors of Science is not required for admission to our MSE Graduate Program.
-If you are an applicant without a MSE Bachelor’s degree, below are courses/subjects our admissions committee recommends you demonstrate knowledge of:
+However, our admissions committee requires you demonstrate knowledge of the following subjects/courses:

 Once admitted, the admissions committee may recommend/require additional courses to ensure all students are successful in our MSE program.
 Additional courses may be recommended and/or required of the student’s thesis/dissertation committee as well.